-Treating psoriasis can be tricky business.
-While there are a number of effective options out there—like topicals, UV light, and biologics—according to Mona Gohara, MD, a board-certified dermatologist based in Connecticut, successfully getting rid of flare-ups is just as much about what you don't do to your complexion as what you do to it.
+Although psoriasis is not curable, it is treatable.
+However, treating psoriasis can be tricky business.
+While there are a number of effective options out there—like topicals, UV light, and biologics—according to Mona Gohara, MD, a board-certified dermatologist based in Connecticut, successfully getting rid of psoriasis flare-ups is just as much about what you don't do to your complexion as what you do to it.

 "Fragrances, as much as we love them, can act as skin irritants in many situations," says Dr. Gohara.
 "So particularly when we have inflammatory skin conditions, such as psoriasis we want to make sure that the skin barrier remains intact and isn’t irritated so it can do its job in fortifying our skin and keeping it protected from further inflammation."